 In my last relationship - no, not with Jasmine, I’m still roaming that friendzone aimlessly - my ex wanted to try out video games.
 Being the supportive boyfriend that I was, I got her Rayman Legends on PS4.
 She tried it.
 She failed 10 times on the game’s first jump.
 God bless her.

 Now I’ve been gaming since 1995 and Lion King was my first game, so I know my way around a challenge or two, but when I play games like Red Dead or Uncharted?
-I wanna feel more like the king of the world than Leo did before his cute boat crashed.
+I wanna feel more like the king of the world than Leo did.
 Or do you want to watch Indiana Jones and see him get nailed by a gut-shot and die gruesomely five minutes into the movie?
 No. Do you care that Legolas can shoot 100 orcs with 10 arrows in his quiver?
 No. Do you care that Vin Diesel is actually like 510’’ but is eye to eye with 6’5” The Rock in Fast & Furious?
 Actually, yeah… a little bit.
-I mean there’s levels to this stuff…
+I mean there’s levels to this shit…

 Here’s how I interpret the health bar or screen-darkening in games like Uncharted: Near misses.
 When the screen goes all red and I die, my luck ran out.
 The health bar is really just my luck bar.
-So, yes I throw Uncharted on easy mode.
-That’s not the time to prove my steady aim.
+So yes, I throw Uncharted on easy mode.
+This is not the time to prove my steady aim.
 I have Warzone and Valorant for that.
 Uncharted is me-time.
 Relax time.
 Unwind time.
 I wanna feel like a badass and games make me feel like that more than movies because I am in control.
 It saddens me that too many people don’t get to experience that because of mechanical barriers.
 Or, how did my ex put it again:

 "Move the right stick while I move the left stick?
 Are you sure we’re still talking about video games here?"